Hoodie X Golf

 Moreover, you can be casual and chic.
 This is not the time for your high-school football jumper or merch you got at a Black Keys concert.
 Most golf apparel companies produce sweatshirts specifically for the sport, both stylish and swingable.

-In short, 20 years later, I look forward to making my triumphant return to Newmann, hoodie in tow." —Staff Writer, Joel Beall
+In short, 20 years later, I look forward to making my triumphant return to Newmann, hoodie in tow." —Senior Writer, Joel Beall

 Opinion 3: Hoodies just aren't meant for golf